 At the beginning of the shutdown, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th, 2020.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory in those months, though current numbers are now accurate.

 If you’re selling, perhaps last summer you’d have gotten 4 – 6 offers on your well prepared, beautifully staged, and aggressively priced home for sale.
-Recently, we’ve started to see those numbers again (and sometimes more!) as we enter a spring market with a long (and growing) backlog of demand.
-However, we are still seeing some buyers bring in offers with normal contingencies, particularly if there are not any competing bids.
-With the restrictions on showings and real estate in general, these numbers may still be low.
-As the vaccine rollout and reopening expands into spring and summer we may begin to see that extend to increased activity in the real estate market.
-But we’ll just have to wait and see!
+Recently, we’ve seen those numbers again (and sometimes many more!) in the 2021 market with a long (and growing) backlog of demand.
+Competition is high enough that we aren’t seeing many buyers with normal contingencies.
+This summer we can reasonably anticipate a decline in activity from a spring peak, but the real estate market will probably remain hot throughout the year.
+We’ll just have to wait and see!